Western African Ebola epidemic: Liberia

-On 29 April, WHO reported that Liberia had discharged the last patient and had begun the 42-day countdown to be declared Ebola-free once more.
+On 29 April, WHO reported that Liberia had discharged the last patient.
 According to the WHO, tests indicated that the flare-up was likely due to contact with a prior Ebola survivor's infected body fluids.
-On 9 June, the flare-up was declared over, and the country Ebola-free, due to the passage of the 42-day period; Liberia then entered a 90-day period of heightened surveillance, which ended on 7 September 2016.
-In early July 2016, a trial for males with detectable Ebola RNA in semen, started.
+On 9 June, the flare-up was declared over, and the country Ebola-free.

 Western African countries with limited local cases

 Senegal

-In March 2014, the Senegal Ministry of Interior closed its southern border with Guinea, but on 29 August, the health minister announced the country's first case – a university student from Guinea who was being treated in a Dakar hospital.
+In March 2014, Senegal closed its southern border with Guinea, but on 29 August, the health minister announced the country's first case, who was being treated in a Dakar hospital.
 The patient was a native of Guinea who had travelled to Dakar, arriving on 20 August.
-On 23 August, he sought medical care for symptoms including diarrhoea, and vomiting plus signs of fever.
-He received treatment for malaria but did not improve and left the facility.
-Still experiencing the same symptoms, on 26 August he was referred to a specialised facility for infectious diseases, and subsequently hospitalised.

-On 28 August 2014, authorities in Guinea issued an alert informing their medical services and neighbouring countries that a person who had been in close contact with an Ebola-infected patient had escaped their surveillance system.
+On 28 August 2014, authorities in Guinea issued an alert that a person who had been in close contact with an Ebola-infected patient had escaped their surveillance system.
 The alert prompted testing for Ebola at the Dakar laboratory, and the positive result launched an investigation, triggering urgent contact tracing.
-On 10 September, it was reported that the student had recovered but health officials continued to monitor his contacts for 21 days.
+On 10 September, it was reported that the initial case had recovered.
 No further cases were reported, and on 17 October 2014, the WHO officially declared that the outbreak in Senegal had ended.

-The WHO officially commended the Senegalese government, and in particular the President Macky Sall and the Minister of Health, Dr Awa Coll-Seck, for their response in quickly isolating the patient and tracing and following up 74 contacts, as well as for their public awareness campaign.
-This acknowledgement was also extended to MSF and the CDC for their assistance.